shcherbyakdev/find-places/README.md

 }

 ```
-to find all museums around 'radius'.
+to find all museums around 'radius' from poin X (latitude,longitude).
 You can do it with your own parameters

 endpoint: